Archiving of import clearance documents

 The declarant should store and archive the decisions on customs clearances and releases issued by Customs, if the archiving of them is required by the Accounting Act or other legislation.
 For example, the Value Added Tax Act requires that the decisions on customs clearance be archived as part of the accounting material.

 The documents can be archived either electronically or on paper.
 However, permits or other documents verified by an authority with a signature, a stamp or otherwise, must always be stored as original paper documents.
 This requirement applies to the following documents that are presented in order to receive prefrerential tariff treatment for imports:

 - FORM A certificates of origin

-- EUR.1, EUR-MED and A.TR. movement certificates, and
+- EUR.1, EUR-MED and A.TR. movement certificates

-The importer on whose behalf electronic declarations are lodged can receive a monthly list of customs clearances which the agent has carried out as a direct representative or as a direct representative with the responsibility of a guarantor.
-The list shows the number of the customs clearance decision, clearance date, holder of the goods, forwarder, reference number and additional reference.
-The list request can be sent to arkistoedi(at)tulli.fi.
-The processing takes 2–4 weeks.
-The service is subject to a charge.
+The importer on whose behalf electronic declarations are lodged can receive a monthly listing of customs clearances, which the representative has carried out as a direct representative or as a direct representative with the responsibility of a guarantor.
+The listing displays the customs decision number, clearance date, declarant, forwarder, reference number and additional reference number.